WeonhyeokChung/RegressionPythonMatrix/README.md

 I use STATA to generate data and runregression.
 Run regression using Python in a matrix form.
 Then, I compare the speed and results from the python to those from STATA.

 I found that when I run fixed effect regression with 10K number of observations, I spent around 30 seconds on STATA while around 5 seconds on python.
+Evnironment of my computer is the following:

-- My computer is MacBook Pro Retina (version 10.14.6 macOS Mojave)
+- MacBook Pro Retina (version 10.14.6 macOS Mojave)

 - with 2.4 GHz Intel Core i5 of processor